googleapis/google-cloud-ruby/google-cloud-trace/README.md

 # google-cloud-trace
+### _This library is not currently actively maintained.
+We recommend using [OpenTelemetry](https://opentelemetry.io/docs/languages/ruby/) for Cloud Trace instrumentation instead._

 [Stackdriver Trace](https://cloud.google.com/trace/) is a distributed tracing system that collects latency data from your applications and displays it in the